Girls Aloud: 2021: Death of Sarah Harding

 On 26 August 2020, group member Sarah Harding stated that she had been diagnosed with breast cancer that had advanced to "other parts" of her body.
 In March 2021, she said that the disease was terminal and that she "won't see another Christmas".
 She died on 5 September 2021 at the age of 39.
 On 24 July 2022, Girls Aloud appeared in Hyde Park, London, to raise awareness and money for breast cancer research.
 Tweedy, Roberts and Coyle participated in the event, with Walsh taking part in a remote event.

-2023–present: The Girls Aloud Show and Re-Releases
+2023–present: The Girls Aloud Show and reissue campaign

-Girls Aloud performing "The Show" at the 3Arena in Dublin on the second date of The Girls Aloud Show tour in May 2024.